Skadden bankruptcy guru Butler moves to liquidation shop

-NEW YORK, Feb 5 (Reuters) - Jack Butler, a prominent bankruptcy attorney who played a key role in American Airlines’ merger with U.S. Airways Group, is leaving law firm Skadden Arps Slate Meagher & Flom to join liquidation firm Hilco Global.
+NEW YORK (Reuters) - Jack Butler, a prominent bankruptcy attorney who played a key role in American Airlines’ AMRARJ.UL merger with U.S. Airways Group, is leaving law firm Skadden Arps Slate Meagher & Flom to join liquidation firm Hilco Global.

 Butler will join Hilco as an executive vice president beginning on May 1, Hilco said in an internal memo it released on Wednesday.